emilianoyoung/ai/_posts/_archive/2019-12-09-breakthrough-in-distributed-deep-learning.md

 ---
 category: news
 title: "Breakthrough in 'distributed deep learning'"
-excerpt: "Computer scientists, using a divide-and-conquer approach that leverages the power of compressed sensing, have shown they can train the equivalent of a 100 billion-parameter distributed deep learning network on a single machine in less than 35 hours for product search and similar extreme classification problems.
-Online shoppers typically string ..."
+excerpt: "Computer scientists, using a divide-and-conquer approach that leverages the power of compressed sensing, have shown they can train the equivalent of a 100 billion-parameter distributed deep learning network on a single machine in less than 35 hours for ..."
-publishedDateTime: 2019-12-09T21:41:00Z
+publishedDateTime: 2019-12-09T21:40:00Z
 sourceUrl: https://www.sciencedaily.com/releases/2019/12/191209161341.htm
 type: article
 quality: 49